imagej/napari-imagej/doc/Development.rst

 Configuring a Mamba environment for development
 -----------------------------------------------

-napari-imagej requires Java and Python components, and as such we *highly* recommend contributors use The first step towards development is installing napari-imagej from source.
+napari-imagej requires Java and Python components, and as such we *highly* recommend contributors use virtual environments to manage their development environment

+The first step towards development is installing napari-imagej from source.
 With Mamba_, this is particularly easy.

 .. code-block:: bash